 Stop any Frivolous Spending

 This may sound like a silly suggestion, but you would be surprised how fast a $3.00 latte from Starbucks every day adds up.
 Think about it, buying a cup of coffee five days a week can cost you upwards of $800.00 a year.
 To put it in perspective, my roundtrip plane ticket to Paris cost less than that.
 Now, I am not saying you shouldn’t drink coffee, but buy it from the grocery store and make it at home.
-Besides coffee, do you really need a new pair of shoes every month?
-Or a new fancy handbag?
-I don’t think so.
-Instead of spending money on material things, put the money you were going to spend in a savings account set up just for funding your travels.
+Instead of spending money on frivolous things, put the money you were going to spend in a savings account set up just for funding your travels.

 Utilize Travel Reward Credit Cards

-I think this is the best way to rack up airline miles and get free plane tickets.
+I think this is the best way to rack up airline miles/hotel points.
 I personally have the Citi AAdvantage credit card and my husband has the Barclaycard AAdvantage Aviator Red credit card.
-There are tons of airline reward cards out there, but we prefer American Airlines which is why we chose those two cards.
+There are tons of airline reward cards out there.
 I use my Advantage card like a debit card so I earn a ton of miles every month.
-In fact, the plane tickets for two of our trips in the last year – Barbados and Costa Rica – were paid for using airline miles.
-The only thing we had to pay were the taxes associated with the tickets which were about $120.00 total.
-We recently returned from a trip to the Virgin Islands and those tickets were also paid for using airline miles.
+Because of this, we’ve been able to use airline miles to cover flights for several of our trips.

 Now, I know some of you are probably thinking, ‘but I don’t want a credit card’, and that is totally fine.
-Having a credit card is a huge responsibility and I completely understand why some people avoid them.
+Having a credit card is a huge responsibility and I completely understand why a lot of people avoid them.
 If you don’t want to take the plunge and sign up for a travel reward credit card, I would suggest flying exclusively with one airline and signing up for their frequent flyer program.
 These programs are free and you will earn miles when you fly with them.
-I did this with American before I got my AAdvantage credit card.
-Check out this post if you want to see what my favorite travel rewards cards are.
+I did this with American Airlines before I got my AAdvantage credit card.
+I even wrote a blog post dedicated to the best travel rewards cards.

-Did you find my tips and tricks for how I afford to travel helpful?
-What are some of your tips for affording to travel?
-I would love to hear them so leave me a comment!
+Did you find my tips and tricks for how to travel on a budget useful?
+What are some of your tips for traveling on a budget?
+I would love to hear them, so leave me a comment!